frederik-kofoed-marqversen/adventofcode/year2025/README.md

 ## Highlights

 - **Day 08**: First problem this year that had some interesting strategies.
-After my initial solve, I learned about DSU (Disjoint Set Union) which significantly speeds up the solution.
+After my initial solve, I read about DSU (Disjoint Set Union) which significantly sped up the solution.
-- **Day 09**: Particularly interesting to me since the problem can be reduced it to an intersection test between an axis-aligned bounding box and a line segment which I am very familiar with via my ray-tracing project.
+- **Day 09**: Particularly interesting to me since the problem can be reduced it to an intersection test between an axis-aligned bounding box and a line segment which has direct associations to my ray-tracing project.
+- **Day 10**:
+  Was not able to solve part 2.
+Simply applying BFS as in part 1 did not work.
+Then realised that the problem could be stated as solving the system of equations Ax = b.
+However, the columns of A (the buttons) are not linearly independent and thus the problem becomes an optimisation with objective that is the sum of x and constraint Ax = b.
+In other words, this is an integer linear programming problem that could be solved with e.g. Z3.
+Not wanting to bring in a large third party library, I consulted the Solution Megathread, only to find that this is the common solution.
+However, a few people did manage to optimise a DFS to a point where a solution is reached in reasonable time.
+Maybe I will return to this problem at some point.

+  Also learned that RegEx with C++ adds A LOT of compilation time.
+It is also quite verbose and thus does not lead to a significantly nicer solution compared to simply string parsing.

 ## Adding a New Solution